ademulyana16/syseng-challange/README.md

 - to : all member
 ```

 To prevent it we should recall all the spam email from every mailbox.
-But, before we do that other O365 admin already search all the spam email using content search with "20211110_corpinfo" as a name
+But, before we do that other Zimbra admin already search all the spam email using content search with "20211110_corpinfo" as a name

 ```
 a.
 Tell us step-by-step to prevent that spam attack appear again in our mailbox
 b.
-Please provide powershell script to recall the spam mail from every mailbox
+Please provide shell script to recall the spam mail from every mailbox
 ```